Skip to content

 To customize the toolbar items, see the Plugins guide.

-Called on every document change with the updated Markdown string.
+Called on every document change with the updated content.

 Type: string